 Mines recycles a wide variety of materials.
 Material is collected in Single Stream containers placed in most buildings throughout the campus.
+Republic Services is the primary waste and recycling hauler.
+Their trucks take the campus recycling to the All Together Recycling Center in Denver.
 See below for guidelines regarding single-stream recycling at Mines.

 Other materials including chemicals, batteries, and toner cartridges are handled by The Environmental Health and Safety (EHS) Department.
 Call 303.273.3316 with questions.

 For more information about current recycling infrastructure in the Denver Metro Area — as provided by Alpine Waste — look here.